microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-licenses.md

 ### Evaluation mode (default) requirements

 The following APIs support evaluation mode.
 The evaluation quota is enforced per app, per tenant, per month.
-The quota is reset at the beginning of each calendar month, and any unused amount doesnt get carried over to the next month.
+The quota is reset at the beginning of each calendar month, and any unused amount does not get carried over to the next month.

 | APIs or or [change notification](/graph/api/subscription-post-subscriptions) `resources` | Evaluation Quota | [Price for additional use](#payment-and-billing) | Notes |
 |:-----------------------------|:----------------|:-------|:------|